mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 ## Authenticate to the Package Registry

-To authenticate to the Package Registry, you need either:
+To authenticate to the Package Registry, you need one of the following:

 - A [personal access token](../../../user/profile/personal_access_tokens.md)
   with the scope set to `api`.